usuallysteve/usuallysteve.github.io/pages/notes.md

 title: This is it!
 ---

-The feed page shows all notes from `notes` folder.
+Here's all that blogz!
 WOOO!